-2035 Forecast Year daily and peak hour trip generation estimates for each of the drive access modes to the Alum Rock/28th Street, Diridon, and Santa Clara Stations.
+2035 Forecast Year trip generation for the BART Extension stations was developed using the VTA Model and based on the method previously described.
+Table 3-27 presents the 2035 Forecast Year daily and peak hour trip generation estimates for each of the drive access modes to the Alum Rock/28th Street, Diridon, and Santa Clara Stations.